Scott E. Page

 Scott E. Page is an American social scientist and John Seely Brown Distinguished University Professor of Complexity, Social Science, and Management at the University of Michigan, where he has been working since 2000.
 He has also been director of the Center for the Study of Complex Systems at Michigan (2009–2014) and an external faculty member at the Santa Fe Institute (2000–2005 and 2007–present).

 Page is known for his research on and modeling of diversity and complexity in the social sciences.
 His specific research interests include path dependence, culture, collective wisdom, adaptation, and computational models of social life.
+His book, The Difference: How the Power of Diversity Creates Better Groups, Firms, Schools, and Societies, was designated a Princeton Classic in 2025.

 In addition to teaching at Michigan, Page also instructs the Teaching Company educational video series "Understanding Complexity" and the online "Model Thinking" course created by Coursera.

 Biography

 Page received his B.A. in mathematics at the University of Michigan, Ann Arbor, in 1985.
 He then received an M.A. in mathematics at the University of Wisconsin-Madison in 1988 and an M.A. in managerial economics from the Kellogg Graduate School of Management at Northwestern University in 1990.
 In 1993 he earned a Ph.D. in Managerial Economics and Decision Sciences also from the Kellogg School under the guidance of Stanley Reiter and Roger Myerson (his advisors), Mark Satterthwaite, and Matthew O. Jackson.

 Before taking his current position at Michigan, he taught at the California Institute of Technology (1993–7), the University of California - Los Angeles (1994) and the University of Iowa (1997–9).